 MSE Anti-Racism Work Group

-First and foremost, the MSE faculty bring you a message that racism in all of its forms has no place at our university nor in our department.
-We are committed to ensuring and maintaining an anti-racist environment for students, staff and faculty.
-We further recognize that such statements are insufficient by themselves to correct department climate issues, and we therefore commit to real and significant action to identify actions that propagate racism within the department and enact policies to promote anti-racism and inclusive excellence.
+The MSE faculty bring you a message that racism in all of its forms has no place at our university nor in our department.
+We are committed to maintaining an anti-racist environment for faculty, staff, students and visitors.
+Because such statements are insufficient by themselves to correct department climate issues, we therefore commit to real and significant action to identify actions that propagate racism within the department and enact policies to promote anti-racism and inclusive excellence.
 Our efforts are spearheaded by ourinternal Anti-Racism Working Group composed of students, faculty and staff.

 - Stephany Alonso, MSE Undergraduate Student

 - Will Bowman, Assistant Professor